Sydenham B. Alexander: Career

 At the outbreak of the American Civil War in 1861, he enlisted in the Confederate Army as a private in the First Regiment, North Carolina Volunteer Infantry.
 He was elected captain of Company K, Forty-second North Carolina Regiment, in June 1862.
 He detached from his company in 1864 and served as inspector general on the staff of Maj.
 Gen. Robert F. Hoke.

 After the Civil War, Alexander was a member of the North Carolina Senate in 1879, 1883, 1885, 1887, where he was instrumental in the establishment of the North Carolina College of Agriculture and Mechanic Arts (later North Carolina State University; Alexander served on its board of trustees), and was president of the North Carolina Railroad.
 He became the first president of the North Carolina Farmers Alliance around 1887.
 He was an unsuccessful candidate for the Democratic nomination for Governor of North Carolina in 1888.
 After his defeat at the state convention by Daniel Gould Fowle, Alexander was offered the nomination for Lieutenant Governor but declined.

 A Democrat, Alexander was elected to the U.S. House in 1890 and served in the 52nd and 53rd Congresses.
 He did not run for a third term in 1894, but retired to his "Enderly Plantation" estate in Mecklenburg County.
 He served one additional term in the North Carolina Senate in 1901.

+Personal life

+Alexander was married to Pauline Violet Nicholson and was the father of Julia McGehee Alexander.